IgorQuintao/FarmGML-ADE/README.md

 ![Version](https://img.shields.io/badge/version-1.3-blue)
 ![Validation](https://img.shields.io/badge/validation-OK-brightgreen)

-The FarmGML Application Domain Extension (ADE) for CityGML 3.0, focused on the representation of rural properties and the agri-food value chain.

 ---

 **FarmGML** is an *Application Domain Extension (ADE)* of **CityGML 3.0**, designed to represent **rural enterprises, agricultural activities, and agro-environmental data** consistent with digital twin semantics.